skibidiman23132/skibidiman23132.github.io/README.md

 #  if you see this go to the games repository and into the games to add.txt I did some updated look at it
+#  also can you make it that i can push my own updates pleaseeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeee